cypherpunk-academy/2064/en/050_2022_Sharing is Caring.md

 We will send them as soon as the vulnerabilities in the base programs are gone and we all have the new versions.
 These teams need more time.
 That's a lot of stuff.
-And then let's get on with all the other Linuxe, Libre Office and hardware things."
+And then let's get on with all the other Linux, Libre Office and hardware things."

 Fred: "Lots of work."